bartkemps/tring/README.md

 Ternary3 is a specialized C# library that implements balanced ternary arithmetic.
 While most computer systems use binary (base-2) arithmetic, this library enables computation in balanced ternary (base-3) with digits {-1, 0, 1}, often represented as {T, 0, 1}.

+> Please let me know what you're using this library for.
+> I would love to hear about your projects and how Ternary3 is helping you.
+> You can reach me at b.kemps@betabit.nl

 ### Why Balanced Ternary?

 Balanced ternary has several interesting properties that make it unique among number systems: